bknyaz/autocnn_unsup/README.md

 The rest of the scripts is coming

 ## Requirements
 For faster filters learning it's highly recommended to use VLFeat (http://www.vlfeat.org/), and for faster forward pass - MatConvNet (http://www.vlfeat.org/matconvnet/).
-Although, in the scripts there is still an option to use built-in Matlab implementations.
+Although, in the scripts we try to make it possible to choose between built-in Matlab and third party implementations.